 When provisioning completes, on the Autonomous Database Details page under Autonomous Data Guard, the Role field shows Primary with a link Switchover that you can click to perform a switchover.

 Description of the illustration adb_peer_state_data_guard.png

 If you enable a remote standby, there is an additional Region field that shows Primary.

 If you enable a cross-region standby, the standby database created in the remote region has the same display name as the primary database, with the extension, "_Remote".
 The standby database display name and a link to the standby database shows under the Peer Autonomous Database column when you click Autonomous Data Guard under Resources.

 Notes for enabling Autonomous Data Guard:

 Autonomous Database generates the Enable Autonomous Data Guard work request.
 To view the request, under Resources click Work Requests.

-The order of the connections strings in the wallet file impacts the database connection time.
-For best performance, use a wallet file downloaded from the region in which the current Primary instance resides.
+The order of the connections strings in the instance wallet file impacts the database connection time.
+For best performance, use an instance wallet file downloaded from the region in which the current Primary instance resides.